To us, sustainability must align economic, social and environmental aspects.

 Replaced double glazing throughout

 New very efficient induction hob installed to replace gas hob.

 - Refurbished shower room off the utility room.
 For resilience, we kept an electric shower.

 - Replaced flooring in two sitting rooms, adding thickness in floor and improving air tightness.

 - Replaced ASHP with a newer, hopefully more efficient, model.
 Upgraded radiators and installed Heatmiser controls so we can remotely control heating as needed, particularly switching to background heating only when vacant but able to switch back on easily before guests arrive.

 - Replaced some furniture with second hand solid oak furniture.
 Added new dining chairs.

-- Electric vehicle charge point to be installed August 2022.
+- Electric vehicle charge point was installed August 2022.
 We will charge guests at cost for electricity used.

 We are looking at the business case for batteries : we are generating about half our use but most of this is being exported to the grid.
 If we could use more of this energy in the early morning and evening when our peak demand is, we’d reduce our bills to everyone’s benefit with no loss of guest comfort.